phantomcyber/splunk-soar-sdk/docs/getting_started/init_app.rst

 The decorator registers new action functions against :class:`~soar_sdk.app.App` instances.
 It is responsible for many things related to running the app under the hood.
 Here are some things it takes care of:

-- registers new action functions, so they are invoked when running the app in SOAR platform
+- registers new action functions, so they are invoked when running the app in Splunk SOAR platform
 - sets the configuration values for the action (which can be defined by providing extra parameters to the decorator)
 - ensures that the action name (by default, derived from the function name) is unique within the app
 - checks if the action params are provided, valid and of the proper type